TypeAI-dev/typeai/README.md

     content: "What's the weather like in Boston?
 Say it like a weather reporter.", },
 ]
-const ccr: CreateChatCompletionRequest = {
+const request: CreateChatCompletionRequest = {
   model: 'gpt-3.5-turbo',
   messages,
-  functions: [getCurrentWeatherJSONSchema],
+  functions: [getCurrentWeatherTool.schema],
   stream: false,
   max_tokens: 1000,
 }